atirumal/Custom-Search-Engine/README.md

 # Custom Search Engine

 This project is a web search result engine and analysis tool designed to provide users with a refined and relevant list of search results.
-The motivation behind this project is that Google search results often contain many affiliate links trying to sell products instead of providing relevant information.
+The motivation behind this project is that Google search results often contain affiliate links trying to sell products instead of providing relevant information, so I wanted to create a program to improve search results through filtering.

 The system starts by utilizing the Flask web framework to create a user-friendly web interface.
 Users can input search queries, triggering the execution of a search operation.
 The search is powered by a custom Python module that employs the Google Custom Search API, enabling the retrieval of search results for the specified query.